Table of contents

 Psychotherapy and Psychosocial Interventions

-If younger than six years, the American Academy of Pediatrics (AAP) recommends parent training in behavior management as the first line of treatment before trying medication.
+If younger than six years, the American Academy of Pediatrics (AAP) recommends parents to train behavior management as the first line of treatment before trying medication.
 Children younger than 6 tend to have more side effects from the medication, and there is less research on the long-term effects in children who started taking ADHD medication very young.

 For children six years of age and older, the recommendations include medication and behavior therapy together.
 In addition to parent training, it is also recommended that students engage with peer interventions that focus on behavior; and organizational skills training.
-AAP recommendations also include adding behavioral classroom intervention and school supports for both parents and teachers.
+AAP also recommends behavioral classroom intervention and academic support for both parents and teachers.

 The National Institute of Mental Health (a part of the National Institutes of Health) also lists several other types of therapies that may help families navigate the illness and improve outcomes.
 These therapies include: